Six Tips to Improve Your Website

 5. Scrap anything that you feel is not your best work.

 Let’s imagine you win a Pulitzer this year, and suddenly the entire new-music community is clicking on your website.
 What pieces or performances make you feel a little insecure?
 You can list every piece you’ve ever written or performed on your C.V., but on your website, curation is important.
 It’s better to have fewer pieces than to list ones that you feel are less than stellar.
 If you regret removing a piece from your online catalogue, you can always add it back later.

 As you’re looking over your website for things to remove, take down any wording that doesn’t sound like you.
 If you’re insecure about your own ability to craft words convincingly, write a first draft — it’s okay if it’s not perfect — and then ask a few savvy friends and family members to proofread and refine your writing.

-When it comes to having a well-maintained website, the easiest trick to keeping everything up-to-date is to set aside at least an hour once a week to review your website.
+When it comes to having a well-maintained website, the easiest trick to keeping everything up-to-date is to set aside an hour per week (or month) to review your website.
 Usually, there will be at least one small adjustment that you can make quickly, such as making a minor revision to your bio or removing something that feels outdated or unnecessary.

 . . . . .